openfirmware/maps_server/README.md

 Test Kitchen is a tool for setting up a local virtual machine that you can deploy this cookbook for testing.
 TK supports multiple "drivers", but the main ones are Vagrant with VirtualBox.
 Here are a few optimizations that should be used in `.kitchen.yml` depending on your development hardware/OS.

+**Important Note**: The VM will require 70 GB of free space on the host machine, due to the use of fixed allocation disks (see below for why).

 #### Customize VM Options

 Adjust these based on your available hardware.
 These values are based on [VirtualBox][VirtualBox Config].